julian1/ansible-consolidated/README.md

 http://docs.ansible.com/ansible/playbooks_best_practices.html

 ### TODO

+reverse-proxy kind of belongs on same node as the dns and dhcp

 http authentication on reverse proxy

 containerise dns and dhcp services? issue of dhcp relay / dhcp multicast?

+smb with only port 445

+vpn

+node definition for catalyst switch

+add a routing entry for container subnet in the apu to route to the laptop that hosts container.
+  - then other devices on lan can interact with container.
+  - perhaps also make apu dns delegate to container dns.

+  - if we can add a static routing entry on any client, then we should be able to access container subnet
+  - probably point at the subnet dns as well